nickhedley/gridtwin-za/RESULTS.md

 rests entirely on the cost: at Form Energy's USD 20/kWh target the figure is R33,000/kW and the conclusion reverses.

-### Duration substitutes for power, and is worth about 8%
+### SUPERSEDED 23 Sep 2026 - Duration substitutes for power, and is worth about 8%

 20 GW at 12 hours appears repeatedly among the cheapest robust builds against 40 GW at 8 hours.
 Same energy, fewer inverters.
 On the 2018 binding year, 20 GW at 12h costs